samareshbera/samareshbera.github.io/_pages/about.md

 Recent News
 ----------
-* Our proposal to set up a 5G use case lab at IIT Jammu under the scheme "100 5G Use Case Labs" funded by the Department of Telecommunications (DoT), Govt. of India has been selected.
+* Our proposal to set up a 5G use case lab at IIT Jammu under the scheme "100 5G Use Case Labs" by the Department of Telecommunications (DoT), Govt. of India has been selected for funding.

 * Project 2: "Reliability and Latency-Aware Network Slicing and Resource Allocation for uRLLC in 5G Networks" is accepted for funding by SERB, Govt. of India.